 In 1776, an extraordinary group of men signed a document that affirmed their unalienable right to “life, liberty, and the pursuit of happiness” as “endowed by their Creator.”
 By attaching their signatures to our great Declaration of Independence, they, in effect, were signing their death warrants in defense of Essential Liberty.

 Indeed, the last line of our Declaration reads, “For the support of this declaration, with a firm reliance on the protection of Divine Providence, we mutually pledge to each other our lives, our fortunes and our sacred honor.”

-Many of these men, and many of their countrymen, the first generation of American Patriot, would die fighting for American liberty.
+These men and their countrymen and women, were the first generation of American Patriots, would die fighting for American liberty.